smoralb/race-control-tv/README.md

 # Race Control TV

-> This project is no longer maintained.
-I'm not subscribed to F1 TV anymore and have no use for this app.
-I used it for the last time to watch the 2020 Belgian Grand Prix (2020-08-30).

 Android TV application to watch content from [F1 TV](https://f1tv.formula1.com).

 At this time, only live or replay content from the current season is available (F1, F2, F3, ...).